rosettatype/design-regression/_posts/2022-03-28-elements-of-multi-script-typography-chapter-3.md

 one of the scripts.

-Since the last quarter of the last century, the technology of digital typography has made considerable progress in supporting many world's scripts.
-Yet, it is still not perfect to the point where it would always work smoothly without a designer's intervention.
+Since the last quarter of the last century, the technology of digital typography has made considerable progress in supporting many world’s scripts.
+Yet, it is still not perfect to the point where it would always work smoothly without a designer’s intervention.
 Designers need to be aware of all the principles, limitations, and issues that come with each script and language to ensure quality in their digital work.